Bob and Betty Beyster Building

 About the Beysters

 The late Dr. J. Robert Beyster was a four-time U-M alumnus, founder of the largest employee-owned research and engineering firm in the United States (Science Applications International Corporation), and founder of the Foundation for Enterprise Development.
 Dr. Beyster passed away at the age of 90 in December 2014.
-His wife, Betty, is a graduate of the University of Texas at Austin, a member of the Achievement Rewards for College Scientists Foundation, and an active volunteer and philanthropist.
+His wife, Betty, is a graduate of the University of Texas at Austin, a member of the ARCS Foundation, and an active volunteer and philanthropist.

 In recent years, the Beyster family has contributed to the College of Engineering at Michigan in the areas of experimental biofuels, cloud computing and security, and gene therapeutics.
 They have also funded a class on employee ownership through the College’s Center for Entrepreneurship.
 In April 2012, the Beyster Building was dedicated in appreciation for the Beysters’ gift of $15M to the College.
 A substantial portion of that gift endows the J. Robert Beyster Computational Innovation Graduate Fellows Program, which funds up to 10 engineering doctoral students each year.